wren-lang/wren/doc/site/values.markdown

 </pre>

-When a raw string spans multiple lines, the newline immediately after the triple quote will be ignored, and any whitespace after the last newline (before the closing triple quote) will be ignored too.
+When a raw string spans multiple lines, the newline immediately after the triple quote will be ignored, and any spaces or tabs after the last newline (before the closing triple quote) will be ignored too.

 <pre class="snippet">